-An emergency fund is a safety net.
+What is an emergency fund?
+It is a safety net.
 It’s money that you need for an event that you didn’t expect, for example, major car repairs, unemployment, a large medical / dental bill.
 Having a separate bank account with a rainy day fund, will help you to pay for those unexpected bills and help prevent you borrowing money.
-For us, starting an emergency fund has been a God send and I don’t know why I didn’t realize the importance of an emergency fund before!
+For us, starting an emergency fund has been a God send and I don’t know why I didn’t realize the importance of one before!

 If you are a regular to this blog, then you will appreciate that it has taken 18 years for my husband and I to get on the same financial page.
 If you and your spouse are struggling to have common money goals, then read my to tips here.